RocketSoftware/BankDemo/demos/onprem/psqlpac/README.md

-# Micro Focus Bankdemo Performance and Availability Cluster
+# Bankdemo Performance and Availability Cluster
 This demonstration configures the Bankdemo application to run in Performance and Availability Cluster (PAC), storing banking data in VSAM datasets stored within a PostgreSQL database.
 The database is accessed from COBOL programs using `EXEC CICS` statements such as: `STARTBR FILE`, `READ FILE`, and `WRITE FILE`.
 The cluster is formed of two Enterprise Server instances running on the same machine.

 The COBOL modules used to access the data are stored in the `sources/cobol/data/vsam` directory of this project and are unchanged from when the data is stored in indexed sequential files on disk and when not running in a PAC.

-The Micro Focus Secrets Vault is used to store the database credentials.
+The Rocket Secrets Vault is used to store the database credentials.

 ## Prerequisites
-- Micro Focus Enterprise Developer or Enterprise Server
+- Rocket Enterprise Developer or Enterprise Server
 - A TN3270 terminal emulator:
-   - The Micro Focus HACloud session server and TN3270 emulator is included with both Enterprise Developer and Enterprise Server.
+   - The Rocket Host Access for the Cloud session server and TN3270 emulator is included with both Enterprise Developer and Enterprise Server.
-- The Micro Focus Directory Server (mfds) must be running and listening on the default port (86)
+- The Rocket Directory Server (mfds) must be running and listening on the default port (86)
-- The Micro Focus Enterprise Server Common Web Administration (ESCWA) service must be running and listening on the default port (10086).
+- The Enterprise Server Common Web Administration (ESCWA) service must be running and listening on the default port (10086).
 - A Redis server is installed and running
-   - The Micro Focus Enterprise Developer products on Windows include AdoptRedis which is suitable for testing and demonstration purposes
+   - The Rocket Enterprise Developer products on Windows include AdoptRedis which is suitable for testing and demonstration purposes
-     (e.g. `C:\Program Files (x86)\Micro Focus\Enterprise Developer\AdoptRedis\redis-server.exe`).
 - PostgreSQL version 12 or later must be installed and running
 - PostgreSQL `psql` command needs to be available on the PATH
 - PostgreSQL ODBC driver: